How Co-Localization of Shared Research Equipment Can Impact the Design and Engineering of Both New and Renovated Laboratory Buildings

 Sean Convery, PE is a Mechanical Principal at Cator, Ruma & Associates and President of the Colorado I2SL Chapter.
 Sean's 25 years of mechanical design experience includes energy-efficient mechanical systems for wet and dry research labs, critical environments, government projects, veterinary medicine, healthcare, and museums requiring tight humidity tolerance.
 He has been involved in the design of over 80 lab projects, many of them Bio-Safety Level 3 (BSL-3).

-Alicia is a senior lab/equipment planner and project architect at DGA in San Diego.
+Alicia Pandimos Maurer is a Senior Vice President and market sector leader at CannonDesign focused in Southern California.
 Her specialties include high performance envelope design, genetics, gene and cell therapy, personalized medicine, microbiology, cell culture, PCR and sequencing labs.
-Alicia is an experienced sustainability specialist and LEED consultant.
-She helped found the Colorado chapter of I2SL and is involved in the Construction Specifications Institute (CSI) and AIA Triangle Chapter Committee on the Environment (COTE).
+Alicia is an experienced sustainability specialist and LEED consultant focused on bringing this knowledge to other professionals.
+She helped found the Colorado chapter of I2SL, sit on the San Diego I2SL board, and continues to focus on peer education.

 Note: Abstracts and biographies are displayed as submitted by the author(s) with the exception of minor edits for style, grammar consistency, and length.